holepunchto/pear-docs/helpers/agreeable-peer.md

 #### Fetch the agreement

-The peer does have to give you the public key.
-In the future we will provide a registry lookup up services.
-But for now its up to you to obtain.
+The peer must provide you with the public key.
+In the future, we will provide a registry lookup service.
+For now, it's up to you to obtain the public key.

 You must also get the agreement.mjs file.
-They can send it to you on another channel, or you can use the agreeable-ui to fetch it
+The peer can send it to you on another channel, or you can use the agreeable-ui to fetch it.

 Agreeable-UI

 ```bash
 pear run pear://qrxbzxyqup1egwjnrmp7fcikk31nekecn43xerq65iq3gjxiaury
 ```
-or visit the github [agreeable-ui](https://github.com/ryanramage/agreeable-ui) and pear dev it

-and then paste the public key of the service into the UI.
-Once it connects, you can download the agreement.mjs file that way from your peer
+Alternatively, visit the github [agreeable-ui](https://github.com/ryanramage/agreeable-ui) and pear dev it Then paste the public key of the service into the UI.
+Once it connects, you can download the agreement.mjs file from your peer

 #### Code a client

-This small example, the client uses the type checking of the agreement.
-Again this is balanced to use the zod infer into jsdocs, and agreeable check the types going to and from the host.
+In this small example, the client uses the type checking of the agreement.
+Again this is balanced to use zod infer for JSDocs, and Agreeable check the types going to and from the host.

 client.mjs